Maths at Walton Hall Academy

 Key Stage 3

-In Mrs Dunn’s class, staff work hard to develop students as active learners by releasing their motivation, unlocking their curiosity and increasing their participation in maths activities.
+Staff work hard to develop students as active learners by releasing their motivation, unlocking their curiosity and increasing their participation in maths activities.
 From there the student becomes engaged and their personalised learning journey begins.
-Their engagement can provide a benchmark for assessing their progress.

-In Mrs Robinson’s class we build upon basic numeracy skills through number, shape, space and measures ensuring that we use as many real life, sensory and action filled activities as possible.
-Students particularly enjoy participating in Maths Dance.
-This ensures that our students are interested, remain focused and purposeful.
+We build upon basic numeracy skills through number, shape and space and measure, ensuring that we use as many real life, sensory and action filled activities as possible.
+This ensures that our students remain interested and that the work is focused and purposeful.

 We aim to underpin the basic numeracy skills of: